-Response: The consultants that prepared the Agricultural Reserve Master Plan in 2000 recognized the industrial corridor along Atlantic Avenue between State Road 7 and Smith Sundy Road/Half Mile Road.
+Response: The consultants that prepared the Agricultural Reserve Master Plan recognized the industrial corridor along Atlantic Avenue between State Road 7 and Smith Sundy Road/Half Mile Road.
 Furthermore, the consultant recommended 330,000 square feet of additional industrial square footage within the Agricultural Reserve.
-In 2000, when the Board of County Commissioners reviewed the Agricultural Reserve Master Plan and directed Staff to prepare additional Comprehensive Plan policies for the Agricultural Reserve Tier, the addition of industrial land and industrial uses was not included.
-Twenty years have passed since these Agricultural Reserve Tier is close to being "built out".
+When the Board of County Commissioners reviewed the Agricultural Reserve Master Plan and directed Staff to prepare additional Comprehensive Plan policies for the Agricultural Reserve Tier however, the addition of industrial land and industrial uses was not included.
+Twenty years have passed since these Agricultural Reserve policies were incorporated into the Comprehensive Plan and the Agricultural Reserve Tier is close to being "built out".
 Of the 22,000 acres within the Agricultural Reserve, only 1,700 acres remain without any development approvals.
 This represents a total of 5% of the Agricultural Reserve that is not entitled for development or preservation.

 The consultants that developed the Agricultural Reserve Master Plan anticipated that the Agricultural Reserve would be a place where people can live, work and play without having to travel to the Urban/Suburban Tier.
 Contrary to the intent of the Master Plan, the Agricultural Reserve has become an exclusive community comprised mainly of expensive single family homes.
 Most of the employment opportunities available within the Tier are generated by the commercial centers, farming activities, and industrial corridor along Atlantic Avenue.
-The proposed Future Land Use amendment to Commerce will create another opportunity for a service not currently located in the Tier.
+The proposed Future Land Use amendment to Industrial will create another opportunity for a service not currently located in the Tier.
 This opportunity would ultimately meet the intent of the Master Plan that has yet to be realized by the current limited development pattern.